-Although the media’s coverage of avian influenza, or “bird flu,” has subsided for now, the threat remains.
-Experts have warned Congress that the disease could kill one in every eight people worldwide—including 40 million Americans—and cause a collapse of the world economy.
+Experts have warned Congress that avian influenza, or “bird flu,” could kill one in every eight people worldwide—including 40 million Americans—and cause a collapse of the world economy.

 People who take chicken flesh and eggs into their homes may be putting themselves and their families at risk.
 According to the Centers for Disease Control and Prevention and the World Health Organization, the virus can be caught simply by eating undercooked meat or eggs, by eating food prepared on the same cutting board as infected meat or eggs, or even by touching eggshells contaminated with the disease.

 Former U.S. Health and Human Services Secretary Michael Leavitt called the likelihood of an influenza pandemic “very high, some say even certain.”
 Just walk into any chicken or turkey shed on a factory farm and it’s easy to see why.
 One shed houses tens of thousands of birds who are never allowed outside.
 They are surrounded by their own waste and breathe ammonia-laden air that burns their lungs and damages their immune systems.

 The conditions in these sheds provide ideal breeding grounds for pathogens because birds live amid their own feces from birth to slaughter.
 Egg-laying hens are kept in stacked cages that become encrusted with waste.
 When one bird gets sick, the disease can quickly spread to all the birds in the shed.